Free shipping to the US on orders over $150

 Expert's Tip

-If you're looking for a sauce to pair your gyoza with, check out this gyoza dipping sauce from Mizkan.
-This sauce contains the perfect balance of soy sauce, vinegar, and spices, so it will make your experience eating gyoza fun and easy!
+If you're looking for a sauce to pair with your gyoza, check out this gyoza dipping sauce from Mizkan.
+This sauce contains the perfect balance of soy sauce, vinegar, and spices, making your gyoza-eating experience fun and easy!

 Instructions